Archive for the ‘Digital Transformation’ Category

 And programmers have always coded; so now everybody codes.

-So that’s for me what a platform implies for digital transformation: “software defined everything” and “everybody codes”.
+So that’s my personal viewpoint on what a platform implies for digital transformation: “software defined everything” and “everybody codes”.
 And again, this won’t make your organization to digitally transform, but it’s very unlikely that you can transform without one.
-I’m fortunate enough to have a computer science and software development background; it’s easier for me to understand and to explain to my customers this foundation for digital transformation.
+I’m fortunate enough to have a computer science and software development background; it’s easier for me to understand and to explain to my customers as Microsoft Digital Advisor this foundation for digital transformation.

 Yesterday I had a deep conversation with my eldest son about League of Legends.
 I must admit I am not fully comfortable with him spending countless hours playing this online game.
 What I did not understood until yesterday was the profound undergoing digital transformation that the entertainment industry is experiencing as we speak.